Is it Possible to Recover Images From an SD Card?

 Keep in mind that you should always select a folder on a different drive than where the deleted images were originally located.

-How to Recover Deleted Pictures from an SD Card on a Phone
+How to Recover Deleted Pictures from an SD Card on Android Phone

 Keep in mind that the instructions below are meant for Android users only since iOS devices such as the iPhone don’t support SD cards.

-Option 1: Recover Pictures from the SD Card Using a USB Cable
+Option 1: Recover Pictures from the SD Card with Computer

 Android smartphones support various file transfer protocols and modes (including USB Mass Storage Mode, Media Transfer Protocol, and Picture Transfer Protocol), all of which make it possible for you to recover pictures from the SD card directly using a USB cable.